raganwald/wood_and_stones/readme.md

 So, here is "World of Go," a pass and play local web application that adjudicates a game of Go between two players.
 This is an ongoing work, with both feature design, UX design, and software design changing on an almost daily basis.
 That is a long-winded way of saying that IMHO the code is nearly complete crap.
 It is as if you picked up an architect's sketch pad and looked at a page to find it covered with scribbles and cross-outs.

-(This is written *specifically* for the iPhone/iPod Touch at this time.
+(This is written *specifically* for the iPad at this time.
 I also test it on OS X Safari.
+Updated stylesheets for the iPhone/iPod Touch are in the works.
 I have made no attempt to test it on any other OS or browser.)

 **help with playing**